AnkitBarik/ankitbarik.github.io/content/authors/admin/_index.md

     url: https://www.jhu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include fluid dynamics and magnetohydrodynamics of planetary and stellar interiors, computational fluid dynamics and turbulence.
+bio: Research interests include fluid dynamics and magnetohydrodynamics of planetary and stellar interiors, computational fluid dynamics and turbulence.

 # Interests to show in About widget
 interests: